ianduquette/MultiQuery/README.md

 ### Environment Configuration File

 The application uses a JSON configuration file to define database connections.
-By default, it looks for `environments.json` in the current directory.
+By default, it looks for `environments.json` using this search order:

+1. **Current working directory** (for project-specific configurations)
+2. **Application install directory** (for global default configuration)

+This allows you to have a global default `environments.json` in your MultiQuery install directory, while still supporting project-specific configurations that override the global defaults.

 #### Template Structure